Brexit begins for real: As EU-UK talks start, what do both sides want? | DW | 02.03.2020

 Most experts agree that timetable is already exceptionally tight but UK Prime Minister Boris Johnson threatened to accelerate it further last week, saying the UK would end talks as early as June if negotiations had failed to progress by then.

-The terms of the Withdrawal Agreement agreed last November does have a provision for the transition period to be extended up to the end of 2022 if both sides agree.
+The terms of the Withdrawal Agreement agreed last November do have a provision for the transition period to be extended up to the end of 2022 if both sides agree.

 What does the UK want in terms of trade?